Inside the Modern Data Analytics Stack

 So, if you haven't taken a look at data analytics stacks recently, they're worth revisiting.
 As this blog explains, the modern data analytics stack looks quite different from the analytics stacks of old.

-A data analytics stack is the set of tools that businesses use to collect, prepare, analyze and report on data.
+A data analytics stack is the set of software tools and technologies used by enterprise DevOps teams, data engineers, and business analysts to collect, aggregate, organize, analyze and report on data.

-Because analytics processes can vary widely depending on which types of data an organization is analyzing and which types of insights it seeks from the data, data analytics stacks come in many forms and sizes.
-There is no singular set of tools that you can deploy to build an analytics stack.
+Data analytics processes vary widely depending on which types of data an organization is analyzing and which types of insights it seeks from the data, so there’s no singular set of tools or one-size-fits-all solution for deploying a functional data analytics stack.

-In general, however, a typical data analytics stack includes tools to perform the following functions:
+In general, however, a typical technology stack for big data analytics includes tools to perform the following functions:

-• Storage: Data could be stored in a data warehouse, a data lake, a cloud-based object storage service like AWS S3 or a conventional database.
+- Data Storage: Data that has been collected and aggregated from IT and transactional systems may be stored in a data warehouse, a data lake, a cloud-based object storage service like AWS S3 or a conventional database.

-• Quality control: Data quality tools may be used as part of the analytics process to identify and correct inaccuracies, missing data, redundant data or other flaws inside data sets that could hinder analytics results.
+- Data Quality Control: Data quality tools may be used as part of the analytics process to identify and correct inaccuracies, redundancies, missing data, or other flaws inside data sets that could hinder analytics efforts or lead to poor results.

 Watch the Webinar: Rethinking Data Analytics Optimization